saras152/Traffic-Sign-Classifier/README.md

 ![predictions](https://github.com/saras152/Traffic-Sign-Classifier/blob/master/new-images/predictions.png)

-3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
-Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
-(OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

 For the image with traffic signs, the model predicted it to be caution.
 But the model's prediction is limited to 58%.
 But, the top three predictions don't even have the traffic signs.